How Many Bursts Does it Take to Form a Core at the Center of a Galaxy?: Acknowledgments

 \section{Acknowledgments}

-The authors thank the University of Florida Research Experience for Undergraduates (REU) in Computational and Data-Intensive Astrophysics, funded by the National Science Foundation (NSF Grant No. 1851954) for supporting this project.
+The authors thank the University of Florida Research Experience for Undergraduates (REU) in Computational and Data-Intensive Astrophysics, funded by the National Science Foundation (NSF-AST 1851954) for supporting this project.
+The authors acknowledge UFIT Research Computing for providing computational resources and support that have contributed to the research results reported in this publication.
 AMG and PT acknowledge support from NSF-AST 2346977.
-ML is supported by the Department of Energy (DOE), under Award Number DE-SC0007968, as well as the Simons Investigator in Physics Award.
+PT acknowledges support from NASA ATP grant 80NSSC22K0716.
+This work was supported by the National Science Foundation under Cooperative Agreement 2421782 and the Simons Foundation award MPS-AI-00010515.
+ML is supported by the Department of Energy (DOE), under Award Number DE-SC0007968, as well as the Simons Investigator in Physics Award. \software{Astropy~\citep[][]{apy1, apy2, apy3}}, Matplotlib \citep{mpl}, \textsc{colossus} \citep{colossus}, \textsc{arepo} \citep{Springel2010, Weinberger2020}, \textsc{music} \citep{Hahn2011}